Josephbakulikira/Neural-Network-From-Scratch-python/README.md

  #### ideas to how to improve this neural network

- to make this neural network more accurate you can try to train the neural network in terms of epochs, and shuffle the training data after each epoch training is finish. and also maybe implementing the softmax can help: for more ressources: https://www.youtube.com/watch?v=XJ7HLz9VYz0&list=PLRqwX-V7Uu6aCibgK1PTWWu9by6XFdCfh
+ to make this neural network more accurate you can try to train the neural network in terms of epochs, and shuffle the training data after each epoch training is finish. and also maybe implementing the softmax can help, maybe also you can try to tweak the learning rate, to see different result : for more ressources: https://www.youtube.com/watch?v=XJ7HLz9VYz0&list=PLRqwX-V7Uu6aCibgK1PTWWu9by6XFdCfh

  ---